What Does it Take to Be a Refrigeration Mechanic or Installer?

-Are There Job Opportunities for Refrigeration Mechanics and Installers?
+Is There Job Demand for Refrigeration Mechanics and Installers?

-In the United States, there were 332,900 jobs for Refrigeration Mechanic or Installer in 2016.
+In 2016, there was an estimated number of 332,900 jobs in the United States for Refrigeration Mechanic or Installer.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Refrigeration Mechanic or Installer by 2026.
-There will be an estimated 38,700 positions for Refrigeration Mechanic or Installer per year.
+Due to new job openings and attrition, there will be an average of 38,700 job openings in this field each year.

 The states with the most job growth for Refrigeration Mechanic or Installer are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Refrigeration Mechanics and Installers is somewhere between $29,460 and $76,230.
+The salary for Refrigeration Mechanics and Installers ranges between about $29,460 and $76,230 a year.